 To demonstrate what the results would look like after data collection we simulated a dataset of 1000 participants using Qualtrics and report our analyses below based on that dataset.
 Results will later be updated in full to a sample of 1000 and the real data.

 We will recruit participants from Amazon Mechanical Turk using the CloudResearch/Turkprime platform (Litman, Robinson, & Abberbock, 2017).
-Based on our extensive experience of running similar judgment and decision-making replications on MTurk, to ensure high quality data collection, we will employ the following CloudResearch options: Duplicate IP Block.
+We will define the HIT for participants that (1) have a HIT Approval Rate between 95% and 100%; (2) have between 5,000 and 1,000,000 tasks, and (3) are located in the United States.
+In addition, based on our extensive experience of running similar judgment and decision making replications on MTurk, to ensure high quality data collection, we will employ the following CloudResearch options: Duplicate IP Block.
 Duplicate Geocode Block, Suspicious Geocode Block, Verify Worker Country Location, Enhanced Privacy, CloudResearch Approved Participants, Block Low Quality Participants, etc. We will also employ the Qualtrics fraud and spam prevention measures: reCAPTCHA, prevent multiple submission, prevent ballotstuffing, bot detection, security scan monitor, relevantID, etc.

-Assignment pay is based on the federal wage of 7.25USD/hour, per minute, so for example - 5-8 minutes survey would be paid 1USD per participant.
+Assignment pay is based on the federal wage of 7.25USD/hour, per minute, so for example - 5-8 minutes survey would be paid 1 USD per participant.
 [We will first pretest survey duration with 30 participants to make sure our time run estimate was accurate and adjusted pay as needed, the data of the 30 participants will not be analyzed other than to assess survey completion duration and needed pay adjustments.
-[For those pretest participants, if the survey duration is longer than expected, they will be paid a bonus as pay adjustment.]
+For those pretest participants, if the survey duration is longer than expected, they will be paid a bonus as pay adjustment.]

+As noted in Fox-Glassman and Weber (2016), Fischhoff et al. (1978) did not provide a breakdown of its sample population’s demographics.
+However, it did note that the participants were all members of the Oregon League of Women Voters, which was described in Fischhoff et al. (1978) as “a generally liberal, environmentally minded group”.
+Accordingly, in addition to allowing an increased sample size, the use of Amazon Mechanical Turk offers the potential for a more diverse sample population than the original study.

 Table 1